sungnga/react-ecommerce/react-frontend/README.md

 - In src/core folder, create a component/file called Card.js
 - In Card.js file:
   - Write a Card component that displays a product
-    - takes product as an argument
+    - takes product as argument
     - displays product name, description, price, a link button to view product, and an add to cart button
 - In src/core/Home.js file:
   - Import the Card component: `import Card from './Card'`
   - In Layout component,
     - loop through productsBySell (contains all the products from backend) using map() method and render each product in the Card component
-    - pass in the product to Card component
+    - pass product as props in Card component
     - do the same thing for productsByArrival
     - note that both productsBySell and productsByArrival are arrays
     ```javascript